Navionics Research Inc. offers a broad range of in-house experience in telemetry system design,

 interference problems are completely eliminated.

-suggestions over the years, WiSTAR-2011 offers a wealth of operator-oriented features.
+suggestions over the years, the Telemetry Server offers a wealth of operator-oriented features.

-When something goes wrong in the field, the C3 GUI alerts the operator with an audible alarm, as well as a flashing graphic.
-If the operator is away from the computer, then the C3 GUI sends a descriptive message to his cell phone - detailing the exact location and nature of the problem.
+When something goes wrong in the field, the C3 Server alerts the operator with an audible alarm, as well as a flashing graphic.
+If the operator is away from the computer, then the Server sends a descriptive message to his smartphone — detailing the exact location and nature of the problem.

-Another revolutionary component of the WiSTAR-2011 system is the "Portable C3 GUI", a notebook-based graphical operator interface.
+Another revolutionary component of our system is the "Portable C3 GUI", a notebook-and-radio-based graphical operator interface.
 Navionics implementation is both powerful and unique.
-For example, when it is staged in the operator's vehicle, WiSTAR2011 automatically detects the vehicle's location and modifies the communication relay paths accordingly.
+For example, when it is staged in the operator's vehicle, the software automatically detects the vehicle's location and modifies the communication relay paths accordingly.
 In this manner, the operator is able to maintain a continuous telemetry data link to all RTU sites while working in the field.
 Also, the operation is completely hands-free, and it even works while the vehicle is in motion.

 Before a project is started, the exact coordinates of the future telemetry sites are obtained from